 All the other requirements for this program were abreast with my qualifications all I was lacking was a good GRE or GMAT score.
 With no guidance and with not knowing the trouble I was getting myself into I started studying for the GMAT.
 I did everything wrong I could do, I purchased hard copies of the official guides, did not brush my basic concepts, did not attempt any diagnostic test and even did not weigh myself properly.
 Though I used to spend an average of 14 hours per day studying excluding the time I was busy solving questions while sleeping and hence waking every other morning entangled in a spell of heavy headiness and grumpiness.
 This journey was not only mentally challenging but also physically alarming too.
 With my step count per day reduced from thousands to hundreds and with my weight pointing towards the third quarter of the scale dial, I became a corundum of health problems.
 I can still recall the time that I used to burst in tears and used to question Allah why I am not smart like all those people who get such great scores by just studying for a few weeks.
 I was never able to complete any mock test used to pause the test in between, the mock timer was a strong attraction in raising my heartbeat.
 And hence with everything I was doing wrong I also produced wrong results on the actual GMAT exam.
 With a score, even below the average, I rushed out of the examination building with tears in my eyes and biggest failure in my heart.
 I remember of walking the streets alone in -10°C and questioning every bit of my abilities.
 Definitely, with this score I could not apply for the fall 2017 term, I wrapped my bags and went back to Pakistan.

-it was not long when my fragile mind was again trapped with doubts and everything rewind back to the old times of heavy headiness and grumpiness.
+It was summertime of the year that I felt it is now time for me to start giving mocks but as you say old habits don’t end so quickly I was again reluctant in completing the mock tests without pausing.
+In order to infuse some confidence in myself, I started actively participating in the scholar den facebook group but with the introduction of different concepts from different participants, it was not long when my fragile mind was again trapped with doubts and everything rewind back to the old times of heavy headiness and grumpiness.
 Getting out of this phase was not easy to process, I used to google for exercises and pills to relieve my stress but nothing can get you out of this phase until you don’t will too.
 Slowly and gradually I started attempting mocks with one section at a time under timed conditions I moved forward to two and then three and then so on and so forth.

 My performance in these mock tests started getting better and I attempted a total of 18 mocks to help me beat my anxiety.
 I practiced with all the possible resources available and put on all the courage I have and got a score of 312 (161 Q 151 V) in the actual exam.
 The moment I saw this score on the screen every drop of blood in my body smiled.
 Though this score cannot do justification to the amount of hard work and struggle I went through but I am more than happy with I got Alhamdulillah.